UTSAVS26/cognicore-ai/docs/source/how_to/write_a_simulation.rst

    :emphasize-lines: 20-23

-   from unittest.mock import MagicMock from cognicore import Agent, VolatileMemory, CalculatorTool, Simulator
+   from unittest.mock import MagicMock from cognicoreai import Agent, VolatileMemory, CalculatorTool, Simulator
    # We also import the scenario we just defined
    # from your_test_file import math_scenario